 Best For

-Independent publishers, newsletter creators, and content-driven businesses that want publishing, email, and monetization in one platform.
-If you're running a blog on WordPress primarily to write and send newsletters, Ghost does both better with less maintenance.
+Ghost is best for independent publishers, newsletter creators, and content-driven businesses that want publishing, email, and monetization in one platform.
+If you're running a WordPress blog primarily to write and send newsletters, Ghost does both better with less maintenance.

 View Ghost on Open Source Alternatives

-2. Drupal — Enterprise-Grade CMS for Complex Digital Experiences
+2. Drupal: Best Enterprise Open Source CMS for Complex Digital Experiences

-Best for large organizations, government sites, and teams managing multi-site, multi-language content operations.
+Best for large organizations, government sites, and teams managing multi-site, multi-language content operations with strict compliance and security requirements.

-Drupal is the heavyweight of open source CMS.
+Drupal is the heavyweight of open source CMS and the go-to enterprise CMS in the open source world.
 It powers websites for NASA, Tesla, the White House, and hundreds of Fortune 500 companies.
-Where other CMS platforms focus on simplicity, Drupal focuses on capability — complex content relationships, granular permissions, multi-site management, and enterprise-grade security.
+Where other CMS platforms focus on simplicity, Drupal focuses on capability: complex content relationships, granular permissions, multi-site management, and enterprise-grade security.
 It's not the easiest to learn, but nothing else in open source matches its scale.

 Key Features

-- API-first design — JSON:API and GraphQL for headless implementations
+- API-first design: JSON:API and GraphQL endpoints for headless implementations

-- Thousands of contributed modules extending every aspect of the platform
+- 50,000+ contributed modules extending every aspect of the platform

-- Enterprise security with regular security advisories and a dedicated security team
+- Dedicated security team with formal security advisories and release process

 - Accessibility compliance built into core (WCAG 2.1)